 However, it would not be long after the triumph of the revolution that Al Ahly would experience one of the most heartbreaking days in its history.

 The majority of the 72 had been crushed to death in an exit tunnel under the stadium.
-Others were stabbed, beaten and thrown from the stands.
-The police and army were nowhere to be seen.
-Embittered members of the Ahlway faction place the blame on the police, suspecting that the armed forces sought revenge for the revolution of 2011.
+Others were stabbed, beaten and thrown from the stands, while the police and army were nowhere to be seen.
+Embittered members of the Ahlawy faction placed the blame on the police, suspecting that the armed forces sought revenge for the revolution of 2011.
 It was a dark day, leaving several Al Ahly players to retire from professional football.
-Traumatised and disgusted, they couldn’t possibly find a way to go on.
+Traumatised and disgusted, they couldn’t possibly find a way to go on in that moment.

 The authorities reacted typically by blaming the tragedy on football thuggery and hooliganism but eyewitness accounts increasingly began to directly contradict the original versions.
 The new accounts depicted a police force that, through ineptitude or lack of compassion, stood back and watched as young men were beaten and stabbed and the horror unfolded.
 It was a return to the dark days for Ahlawy.
 In the post-Mubarak world there had been endless hope, opportunities for a new life that were seemingly shattered by a group of violent Al-Masry supporters.